-The company has developed and implemented a sexual harassment policy and a related committee for protection of women and children.
+The company has developed and implemented a Policy to prevent sexual harassment and a related committee for protection of women and children.

 16. COST AUDIT REPORT:

 Disclosure under this head is not applicable to the company.

 17. BOARD MEETINGS:

 The Board of Directors met 4 times during this financial year.
 The Annual General Meeting of the Company was held within the prescribed time and all annual returns have been filed.